 Asking the wrong question in the wrong place can put your impression in danger.
 One of the best examples can be this question, "What's the difference between espresso and coffee?"
 You may feel a bit embarrassed to ask such a question aloud.
+So we will discuss here the difference between coffee and espresso.

 If you just entered into the world of coffee then, then it's okay to get confused between these two.
 But don't bad, there are a lot of coffee lovers out there who have no idea about the difference between these two.